seanhess/tpm/README.md

     tpm install package.json -o types/
     tpm install bower.json -o types/

+    # defaults to package.json and -o types/
+    tpm install

 Create a single reference file pointing to all other reference files.
 Your application only needs to reference this single file to contain all definition files.

     tpm index types/**/*.d.ts -o types/all.d.ts